The following roads are maintained by Peterborough County Public Works:

 Road Sweeping |

-The Public Works Department sweeps over 300 km of Township roads as soon as the frost is out of the ground to free our roads of excess sand from the winter sanding.
-The amount of snow and frost will determine the start date for road sweeping.
+The Public Works Department sweeps over 320 km of Township roads as soon as the frost is out of the ground to free our roads of excess sand from the winter sanding.
 The schedule for sweeping rotates every year, cycling between various areas of the municipality (ie. the first area swept one year may be the last area swept the following year).
-Areas are grouped in the following sections: Ennismore, Smith South, Smith North and Lakefield.

 |